milind-daftari/Application_Security_Class_Projects/AppSec-Project-2/HW2_Instructions.md

 also unecessarily uses home-brewed solutions for things that can be solved easily with common libraries or Django built-ins.
 This is certainly not code that you should seek to reproduce, or use as an example of good code.

+###

+This assignment was provided as part of the Application Security Class taught by Professor Brendan Dolan-Gavitt at New York University

+###